 For the first time, CCPA provides that the everyday consumer can bring class-action lawsuits against large companies who have violated their privacy laws and rights for damages, even if the Attorney General does not prosecute with civil penalties.
-Class-action lawsuits provide people, who otherwise would not have an individual case, to collectively sue a company for damages that span across the spectrum of consumers (victims in this case).
-Such as with the Uber case where 57 million records were breached.
+Class-action lawsuits provide people who otherwise would not have an individual case to collectively sue a company for damages that span across the spectrum of consumers (victims in this case).
+Such was the case with Uber, where 57 million records were breached.
 The company took over a year to own up to the breach by actively concealing the truth of the matter.

 How Can Businesses Achieve Compliance?

 Businesses need to comply with the CCPA bill’s provisions and laws to cover themselves from financial and brand damage that could result in bankruptcy or significant losses in customers, both of which significantly affect a company’s bottom line.

 The steps needed to comply are complicated but feasible, and can be broken down into two major categories associated with data privacy and data security:

 - Internal Optimization: Internal procedures and “business as usual” needs to be strategically altered, so that data is secure, and all privacy rights of consumers are respected.
 Strategizing steps should include the CEO, CIO, CISO, and board members, along with the CFO and COO.